Amsterdamned: Cast

+Production

+Writer director Dick Maas got the idea for the film's killer after reading a news story about an Amsterdam prison escape that was conducted with the assistance of a Frogman.

 Release

 Amsterdamned was released on home video in the United Kingdom by Vestron in November 1989.

 Reception

 At the American Film Market in 1988, the movie would go on to become the third highest selling motion picture that year.
 Vestron Pictures released the film dubbed in English on home video.
 The dubbed version featured the voices of lead actors Huub Stapel, Monique van de Ven, and Serge-Henri Valcke in English, as they spoke English well.
-The film was given a limited release, grossing $14,819 on 5 screens in its opening weekend in North America, and a total of $98,003 over its entire run.
+The film was given a limited release, grossing $14,819 on five screens in its opening weekend in North America, and a total of $98,003 over its entire run.

 Stunts

 The speedboat chase scene and other stunts were handled by Dickey Beer.
 Legendary stuntman turned stunt coordinator Vic Armstrong worked on the film as a stuntman.
 The speedboat chase scene left Huub Stapel out of production for three weeks when the boat he rode in crashed on the set of the film.
 A scene in which the killer drives his speedboat off a ramp from one side of a bridge to another had been seen in a few cinema programs on U.S.-based station TLC.
 Parts of the speedboat chase were filmed in the Oudegracht of Utrecht.